-- 13. All such records as are necessary for the purposes of the receivership and for the discharge of the administrative receiver's statutory duties should be taken into the administrative receiver's possession and/or control and any which he will definitely not require may be left with the directors.
-If the administrative receiver encounters difficulty in obtaining possession of the records, the provisions of sections 234-236 of the Insolvency Act 1986 may be of assistance.
-These are the provisions allowing an administrative receiver to apply to the court for an order for property in the control of any party to be handed to him, placing officers and others under a statutory obligation to co-operate with the administrative receiver and allowing him to apply to the court for an order summoning officers of the company in receivership and others before it for questioning. - An administrative receiver is under no statutory duty to bring these records up to date to the date of his appointment although for practical purposes (such as to give prospective purchasers some indication of the financial state of the business) it may be necessary for him to do so. - 15.
-If an administrative receiver does not take possession of all the records it would be advisable for him to make a list of all those not taken into his custody with a note of their whereabouts. - When making sales of certain assets (eg book debts or plant and machinery) it may be necessary for the administrative receiver to hand over to the purchaser company records (eg debtors' ledgers or plant registers) relating to those assets.
-In such circumstances, the administrative receiver should ensure that the relevant asset sale agreement specifies the need for these records to be made available to the company on request.
-Although this will invariably be a matter of negotiation between the administrative receiver and his purchaser, it would be preferable for him to retain the originals of such records.
+- 4.1.
+All such records as are necessary for the purposes of a receivership should be taken into the receiver's possession and/or control and any which he will definitely not require may be left with the directors.
+If the receiver encounters difficulty in obtaining possession of the records, the provisions of Sections 234 236 of the Insolvency Act 1986 may be of assistance.
+These are the provisions allowing a receiver to apply to the court for an order for property in the control of any party to be handed to him, placing officers and others under a statutory obligation to co-operate with the receiver and allowing him to apply to the court for an order summoning officers of the company in receivership and others before it for questioning. - 4.2.
+A receiver is under no statutory duty to bring these records up to date to the date of his appointment although for practical purposes (such as to give prospective purchasers some indication of the financial state of the business) it may be necessary for him to do so. - 4.3.
+If a receiver does not take possession of all the records it would be advisable for him to make a list of all those not taken into his custody with a note of their whereabouts. - 4.4.
+When making sales of certain assets (e.g. book debts or plant and machinery) it may be necessary for the receiver to hand over to the purchaser company records (e.g. debtors' ledger or plant registers) relating to those assets.
+In such circumstances, the receiver should ensure that the relevant asset sale agreement specifies the need for these records to be made available to the company on request.
+Although this will invariably be a matter of negotiation between the receiver and his purchaser, it would be preferable for him to retain the originals of such records.
 He may make copies available to the purchaser or allow the purchaser to retain them for a short time for the purpose of making copies.
-Once again, appropriate provision should be made in the asset sale agreement as to the particular circumstances and as to whom is to bear the costs. - 17.
-If an administrative receiver transfers the business of the company to a third party as a going concern, section 49 and paragraph 6 of Schedule 11 to the Value Added Tax Act 1994 place the obligation of preserving any records relating to the business upon the transferee.
-This applies unless the Commissioners of Customs & Excise, at the request of the transferor, otherwise direct.

-- 18. This is a wide-ranging obligation.
-It applies regardless of whether the VAT registration is itself transferred or whether the transfer is treated as a supply of neither goods nor services. - 19.
+Once again, appropriate provision should be made in the asset sale agreement as to the particular circumstances and as to whom is to bear the costs. - 4.5.
+If a receiver transfers the business of the company to a third party as a going concern, Section 49 and paragraph 6 of Schedule 11 to the Value Added Tax Act 1994 place the obligation of preserving any records relating to the business upon the transferee.
+This applies unless the Commissioners of Customs & Excise, at the request of the transferor, otherwise direct. - 4.6.
+This is a wide-ranging obligation.
+It applies regardless of whether the VAT registration is itself transferred or whether the transfer is treated as supply of neither goods nor services. - 4.7.
 The categories of records covered by Schedule 11 paragraph 6 are wideranging.
-They include orders and delivery notes, purchase and sales records, annual accounts, VAT accounts and credit and debit notes.
+They include orders and delivery notes, purchase and sale records, annual accounts, VAT accounts and credit and debit notes.